 The effective modular ratio is not used when calculating deflections and stresses.
 Instead, separate long and short term values are used for long and short term loading to give more accurate results.

 Deflections

-The increased deflection under partial interaction is calculated in accordance with design code specified and applying the percentage interaction at the critical point to the whole beam.
+The increased deflection under partial interaction is calculated using Clause 6.1.4 and applying the percentage interaction at the critical point to the whole beam.

 Maximum Stresses